 Register for Classes

 To register for classes, go to Pipeline.
-Secure your Pipeline username and password, log in, and go to Registration and Student Records.
+Log in with your Pipeline username and password and select Registration from the Student menu.
 Review your registration status, which will include your pre-registration requirements (HOLDS) and your registration appointment time.
 Your registration appointment date is based upon units completed at SBCC, your educational goal, transfer plan and enrollment status.

-Pre-registration requirements and holds must cleared prior to registration.
+Pre-registration requirements and holds must be cleared prior to registration.
 For information on clearing specific holds, contact: